Trade/other name(s): Gleevec, Glivec, STI 571, STI-571, imatinib mesylate

 - If you have any type of liver disease (including hepatitis).
 This drug is cleared from the body mainly by the liver.
 Reduced liver function might result in more drug than expected staying in the body, which could lead to unwanted side effects.
 Your doctor may need to adjust your dose accordingly.

 - If you have congestive heart failure or other heart problems.
-Some early reports have suggested that this drug may contribute to heart failure or make existing conditions worse.
+This drug may contribute to heart failure or make existing conditions worse.

 - If you have any other medical conditions such as kidney disease, heart disease, diabetes, gout, or infections.
 These conditions may require that your medicine dose, regimen, or timing be changed.